Circa 8,000 BCE First domestication of the sheep in Luristan SW Persia

 21st Century Revival

 By the last years of the 20th century, the end of 5000 years of great domestic weaving was being confidently predicted.
-The denouement to this sad tale, is however, surprisingly wonderful and hinges on a newfound self- discovery and pride in tradition among some tribal clans’.
-Changes have taken place in the last 20 years and especially the last 5 years, which show that all is not lost.
+The denouement to this sad tale, is however, surprisingly wonderful and hinges on a newfound self- discovery and pride in tradition.
+Changes have taken place in the last 20 years which show that all is not lost.
 The future looks brighter than ever, especially for the weavers, shepherds, and dyers returning to the traditional relationships.
 For instance, the weavers weave at home.
 They weave in their own time around the household tasks, having and feeding babies and being the glue that holds large families together.
 The weavers are related by extended family to the sheep growers, the spinners, the loom makers and the dyers.
 In this way carpet making takes on a soul and everyone has a meaningful part to play, in what is essentially a value added home industry.
 This is the traditional co-operative way those glowing antique carpets were made before the deleterious effects of 20th century modernisation.